dalvikspx/spx_book_agent/DEVELOPER_GUIDE.md

 # Developer Guide - SPX6900 Book Translation AI Agent

-Welcome, fellow developers and tech enthusiasts! 🚀 This guide covers everything you need to get the SPX6900 Book Translation AI Agent up and running on your machine.
+This guide provides comprehensive technical documentation for developers working with the SPX6900 Book Translation AI Agent.
+It covers installation, configuration, usage, and contribution guidelines.

 ## Prerequisites

-Before diving in, make sure you have:
+Before starting, ensure you have the following requirements:

 - Node.js (version 16 or higher)
 - npm or yarn package manager